hyeshik/poreplex/README.md

 # Poreplex
 Signal-level preprocessor for Oxford Nanopore direct RNA sequencing (DRS) data.
-Poreplex transforms the data more accessible to RNA Biology.
+Poreplex transforms the data into a more accessible format for RNA Biology.

 ## Features
 * Demultiplexing barcoded direct RNA sequencing libraries